neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 This is an application that has an EVM (Solidity/Vyper/etc.) bytecode contract loaded into Neon EVM.
 The application generates a transaction *N-trx* according to Ethereum rules and sends it to a Proxy.
 Before sending *N-trx*, the client transfers funds to the Solana deposit required to cover the costs of an operator.

 **Neon EVM Operator (or Operator)**
 This is a role performed by a Solana account using a software tool.
-Within the framework of Neon EVM, an operator is provided with software in the form of a Proxy to fulfill certain functions.
-The operator can use either one Proxy or several.
+Within Neon EVM, an operator is provided with software in the form of a Proxy to fulfill certain functions.
+The operator can deploy either one Proxy or several.
 He can also configure one Proxy for multiple operators, as well as run several Proxy with different settings.

 **Neon Web3 Proxy (or Proxy)**
 This is software using which an operator does his job.
 Although Proxy is not a mandatory component in the Neon EVM architecture (for example, the Proxy logic can be implemented inside a client's browser), implementing it as a separate component can speed up transaction processing.
-In the Neon EVM Mainnet, Proxy must provide multithreading to work *n* parallel mode.
+In the Neon EVM Mainnet, Proxy must provide multithreading to work in parallel.

 The Proxy contains an EVM emulator that pre-tests the execution of the transaction.
 This testing determines the number of coins required on the operator's balance, as well as the current rate of SOL and ETH.
 This is so that there is economic motivation.
 Taking this into account that each operator configures a Proxy assigned to it at his discretion.